katerinavlkova/english-for-designers/04-drafts.md

 # 02:
-Hi!
 I’m Kateřina Vlková, a graphic designer who believes every project starts with a story.
 I focus on creating brand identities and web designs that not only look great but also help businesses connect with their audience in a meaningful way.

 For me, design is about understanding.
 I take time to learn about each client’s vision, values, and goals so I can create designs that truly represent them.
 Whether it’s a logo, a website, or an entire brand refresh, I make sure my work is both visually striking and practical.